Toliak/git-for-archived-data/README.md

 2. Edit `git-for-archived-data.json` and configure archive files

-3. Run `npx git-archive-data -a unpack` to unpack the configured archives
+3. Run `npx git-for-archived-data -a unpack` to unpack the configured archives

-4. Run `npx git-archive-data -a pack` to pack the archives back
+4. Run `npx git-for-archived-data -a pack` to pack the archives back

-Also, watch mode `npx git-archive-data -a watch` can be used to automatically unpack and pack the archives.
+Also, watch mode `npx git-for-archived-data -a watch` can be used to automatically unpack and pack the archives.

 # Use-Cases